Photo courtesy of Jansen Family.

 John Hobart Jansen (1861 - 1908) was the first member of the Waukegan Fire Department to die in the line of duty.

 The son of Prussian immigrants, John was born near Milwaukee, Wisconsin, and worked on his family's farm.
-When he was about 23 years old, he left the farm to work as a lineman for the Milwaukee phone company, and two years later became a fireman with the Milwaukee Fire Department as a "truckman" on hook and ladder #2.
+When he was about 23 years old, he left the farm to work as a lineman for the Milwaukee phone company.
+Two years later, he became a fireman with the Milwaukee Fire Department as a "truckman" on hook and ladder #2.

 In 1892, John married Jenny Van Arnam.
 About 1902, John and Jenny and their four children moved to Waukegan.
 John took a job as the manager of the the Chicago Telephone Company's Waukegan branch.
 While working for the phone company, he also volunteered as a fireman for the Waukegan Fire Department.